nnirror/wax/README.md

 Generates a synthetic string pluck at `frequency` Hz using Karplus-Strong synthesis. `damping` controls how long the string resonates and expects values between 0 and 1.

 ## print
-Displays the current value of `input` every 100ms.
-Helpful for debugging.
+Displays the current value of `input` every 10ms, along with a side-scrolling representation of values over the last few seconds. `scope min` and `scope max` control the range of the visualation.

 ## quantizer
 Scales an incoming signal of MIDI note numbers (0-127) onto the the scale defined in the user interface.